 Segregation seems embedded in our nation’s fabric while, simultaneously, the United States has become a more diverse country.
 Paradoxically, demographic changes since the 1960s complicate our understanding of segregation.
 The San Francisco Bay Area is a case in point.1 The Bay Area is roughly 39 percent white, 6 percent Black, 26 percent Asian, 24 percent Latino and 5 percent "other," including Native American, Pacific Islander, and multi-racial.2 While the region is overall diverse, there are few neighborhoods or cities in the region that reflect that diversity.
 Racial diversity within the region, however, makes measuring and understanding the patterns of racial segregation more challenging.3 The most popular and widely used measures of segregation only measure segregation between two racial groups at a time.4

 Given the seriousness of the problem of racial segregation as a cause of racial inequality and the complexities in understanding the nature of this problem, the Haas Institute is launching a series of briefs that will attempt to illuminate these patterns and demystify the reality of segregation in the San Francisco Bay Area.
-Many organizations have developed maps to represent the distribution of specific racial groups across space.5 In other reports, for example, we have produced maps that illustrate the percentage of people of color or people of particular racial groupings throughout the Bay Area.6 This is the first report, to our knowledge, that will map and illustrate residential racial segregation itself for multiple racial groups simultaneously within the Bay Area.
+Many organizations have published maps that indicate the distribution of specific racial groups across space.5 Sometimes, these racial composition maps are used to suggest the level or changes in racial residential segregation.6 In some of our own reports, we have produced maps that illustrate the percentage of people of color or people of particular racial groupings throughout the Bay Area to imply as much.7 But racial composition and racial segregation are not the same thing.
+This is the first report, to our knowledge, that will map and illustrate residential racial segregation itself for multiple racial groups simultaneously within the Bay Area.
 We attempt to fill a gap in the reporting on race in the Bay Area by refocusing on this important but difficult issue.

 In our second brief we will disaggregate and untangle patterns of segregation into specific patterns of racial demographics.
 We will examine the unique patterns of racial distribution in the San Francisco Bay region, and across major metropolitan areas.
 In particular, part two of this series will illustrate the distribution of white, Black, Latino, and Asian populations across each large metropolitan area and many counties.
 We will also examine specific areas of racial clustering and concentration, not simply segregation, and examine how these demographic changes have occurred over time.
 Thus, we will better understand how patterns of residential change, migration and displacement contribute to segregation today and as a matter of historical fact.